Spring 2018 Class Times:

 within 24 hours of enrolling in Student Center.

-The Placement Form asks you to disclose basic demographic information, to self-identify various social identities, and to rank your dialogue topic preferences.
+The Placement Form asks you to disclose basic demographic information and to self-identify various social identities.
 We use this information to determine what topics can be offered each semester and which sections students will be enrolled in.
 Because of Cornell’s enrollment structure and the change that happens during the Add/Drop Period, we do not know the topics or section assignments until the first day of class.
 All of the information in the Placement Form is kept strictly confidential and is only accessible to the IDP Director, Assistant Director, and Program Assistant.
 The information collected is used to create the sections, as well as compile demographic data for research purposes, but the information you disclose will never be shared or used for any other purposes.

 You do not need to disclose an identity if you are not comforatable doing so, but you do need to complete the Placement Form in order to obtain or maintain enrollment status in the course.

 Section’s full?
 Add your name to the waitlist.